aelij/spanify/docs/basics.md

 var span = (stackalloc int[10]);
 ```

 **Stack space is limited**, so we should only use this for small arrays (typically less than 1024 bytes) or we could end up with a stack overflow.
 If we don't know the size ahead of time, we'll need to set some threshold that would either incur an allocation or use some memory pooling option (for example, `ArrayPool<T>`).
-This leads to cumbersome code, as the code path that uses the rented memory also needs to return it to the pool. `MemoryRental<T>` (from dotNext) is a `ref struct` that abstracts this using the disposable pattern.
+This leads to cumbersome code, as the code path that uses the rented memory also needs to return it to the pool. `SpanOwner<T>` (from dotNext) is a `ref struct` that abstracts this using the disposable pattern.

 > [!IMPORTANT]
 > Avoid using `stackalloc` inside loops.
 Allocate the memory outside the loop.
 The analyzer [CA2014](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca2014) provides a warning for this.